 Stepney, a very old engine, is taking the museum cars to the Natural History Museum.
 James and Henry think that not only is Stepney an old "bucket of bolts," but that the museum cars carry "just a lot of old nonsense."
 When Stepney breaks down, Thomas doesn’t want to get stuck being seen with the old dinosaur bones and relics of the past.
 What will his friends think, and more important, what will the children say?
 Thomas is in for a big surprise!

-In the early 1940s, a loving father crafted a small, blue, wooden engine for his son, Christopher.
-The stories that this father, THE REVEREND W. AWDRY, made up to accompany this wonderful toy were first published in 1945.
-He continued… More about Rev. W. Awdry
+In the early 1940s, a loving father crafted a small blue wooden engine for his son, Christopher.
+The stories that this father, Reverend W. Awdry, made up to accompany this wonderful toy were first published in 1945.
+He continued to… More about Rev. W. Awdry

 Paperback | $3.99